jidongxiao/CSCI1200-DataStructures/lectures/06_memory/README.md

 ### 6.2.2 Exercise

-In the following program, which variable is stored in the stack?
+In the following program, which variable is stored on the stack?

 ```cpp
 #include <iostream>